FabioDefilippo/fdsecurity/Yara-Rules-Compiled/README.md

 ## Add scanning feature in Context Menu in Windows:

-### WARNING: these steps must be executed by an expert and after a backup of your Registry!
+### WARNING: these steps must be executed by an expert and after a BACKUP OF YOUR REGISTRY!
+We decline all responsibility for any damage to the Operating System!

 In this example, We will suppose You have yara cli in C:\Users\James path, in a specific folder called 'yara-cli'.